 The Buckeye Union School District follows guidelines set forth my law and by the State Board of Education to adopt and purchase State-Board-approved textbooks for all required subject areas.
 The list below indicates the most recently adopted textbooks that have been purchased and are currently being used by students.

 6-8 Intervention: K-12 Learning Services: Momentum Math

 6-8: Holt, Rinehart, and Winston: Holt Science and Technology

 6-8: Pearson Prentice Hall: Pearson Prentice Hall Social Studies

 At Camerado Springs all students are expected to participate and complete work to the best of his or her ability.
 Solutions is an academic detention, which may be assigned to students who have not completed assignments, tests, or class work.
 This academic time in intended to assist students in completing assignments.
 Students who attend Solutions will be given 50% credit for each completed assignment.
 Assignments competed at Solutions must be turned in to the supervising teacher.
 Students are expected to arrive on time and stay the entire session.
-Bus transportation will be available for those students who cannot provide their own transportation home.
-The bus will pick students up at 2:55 near the flagpole.
 Solutions will be held on Thursdays in the Camerado Springs Library between the hours of 2:10 and 3:10 unless notified of an alternative location/time by the referring teacher or administrator.